WellingGuzman/WP2Harp/README.md

 WP2Harp
 =======

-I used to to get all my posts from WordPress to Harp
+I used this to export all my posts from WordPress to Harp